jejbuitenhuis/icss/README.md

 # ICSS

-A school project to write a preprocessor transpiler, named ICSS.
+A school project to write a CSS preprocessor transpiler, named ICSS.

 # Requirements